hyqshr/GrepFile/README.md

 ## Support

 If you encounter any issues or have feedback to improve GrepFile, please open an issue on our GitHub repository.

-## Contributing

-Contributions to the GrepFile extension are welcome!
-Please refer to our contribution guidelines on GitHub for more information on how to contribute.